 Ann McDonagh Owner/Manager of Bright Beginnings in Oughterard, Co.
-Galway and LINC programme participant this year reflects on her journey through LINC as she submits her final assignment for the programme.
+Galway and LINC programme participant reflects on her journey through LINC as she submits her final assignment for the programme.

 Working on my Portfolio in Module 6 of the LINC programme turned out to be quite a journey.
 I was required to gather evidence of inclusive practice, pedagogy and culture from within my early years’ setting.
 Starting off, I thought, “here it goes- I am going to have to go through each and every piece of material and photo to bring forward the best of my service”.

 As I was going through my files, observations and, especially, the pictures; I looked at all the wonderful experiences I have shared with the children and families in my service.
 Each and every moment recalled and I have to say I felt proud: Proud that I could see how much value each child took from their time with me, and proud of my own ability to make them feel happy and content.
 I looked at how they shared many fun moments with their friends and how families were introduced to each other for the first time at my service and remain friends still.
 It was an emotional experience for me.